tomatophp/filament-alerts/README.md

 $user->notifySlack(string $title,string $message=null,?string $url=null, ?string $image=null, ?string $webhook=null);
 $user->notifyDiscord(string $title,string $message=null,?string $url=null, ?string $image=null, ?string $webhook=null);
 ```

+## API

+we are support some API to get the notification and make some actions you can find it under `api/notifications` route

 ## Publish Assets

 you can publish config file by use this command